 Head to the bar and compete against others for the title of trivia champion.
-Forego a big dinner for bites like sweet potato fries and sliders.
+Forgo a big dinner for bites like sweet potato fries and sliders.
 (Hey, it’s a holiday, right?)

 Have a Candlelit Dinner at Home

-Few things are more romantic.
+Few things are more romantic than cooking together.
 You’ll spend at least half as much as you would at a restaurant, and you won’t be kicked out to make room for the next seating.

 Go Ice Skating